oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 - Students who make the last milestone bulky normally run into issues.
 So, make sure that you distribute work evenly.

 ### What should applicants expect from mentors in a proposal review?
 * Please write your proposal on the assumption that you "own" your chosen project.
 From your perspective, the submitted proposal should be in as good a condition as possible before you ask for a review.
 Make sure you have a sufficiently good understanding of the codebase/project to find flaws in the design; don't assume that reviewers are responsible for doing this for you.
-Note that, by "as good a condition as possible", we don't mean that your proposal needs to be flawless -- we expect that you might make mistakes, and reviewers will be happy to guide you on how to improve.
+Note that your proposal doesn't need to be flawless -- we expect that you might make mistakes, and reviewers will be happy to guide you on how to improve.
 Instead, by "as good a condition as possible", we mean that your proposal should demonstrate:
   * Your ownership of the project
   * The research you have put into writing it
   * Your analytical skills